masteringmodernpayments/book/subscriptions.md

 end
 ```

-If the customer fails to update their card or their charge is declined for another reason you have a few options, according to [Patrick][patio11-rainy-day]:

->
+If the customer still doesn't update their card or if it's declined for other reasons, you should immediately send them an email.
+Describe what happened and give them an easy way to login to your app and update their card.
+According to [Patrick McKenzie][patio11-rainy-day] you should also include a P.S. to the effect that you're a small business, not a bank, and that they're not in trouble or anything.
+You're sure it's a mistake so you won't be cutting them off for a few days.